Elorm-t/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 Task 5 - Numbers constitute the only universal language: A function that prints 0 to 14 ten times.

 Task 6 - The shortest distance between two points is a straight line: A function that prints a straight line.

+Task 7 - I feel like I am diagonally parked in a parallel universe: A function that draws a diagonal line in the terminal.